 A final example is Kanban, which is great if you prefer a visual sense of what’s ahead of you.
 This method consists of a board (physical or digital) with three columns (“to do,” “in progress,” “done”).
 Tasks get moved from one column to the next as work is completed on the project.
 Kanban can help you manage your workflow and identify bottlenecks early on.

 Although soft skills are crucial for Project Managers, technical skills are too.
 To stay on top of your project – and likely, eventually, multiple projects at once – you have to pick the right software.
-The software will help you communicate effortlessly with team members, including taking notes, assigning tasks, taking notes, and getting information to the right people.
+Project management software will help you communicate effortlessly with team members, including assigning tasks, taking notes, and getting information to the right people.

 - Microsoft Project